-4.15.
+4.14.
 Charter and Itinerant Aircraft

-- 4.15.1.
-All scheduled airlines shall advise the General Manager through LAX Airfield Permits Unit (424) 646-5880, at least 48-hours in advance of any charter aircraft operation other than their own. - 4.15.2.
-All non-permitted charter or itinerant air carrier and/or their ground handlers are required to notify the General Manager through LAX Airfield Permits Unit (424) 646-5880, as soon as possible in advance of any aircraft operation. - 4.15.3.
-Access to the AOA is subject to prior approval by the General Manager or designee. - 4.15.4.
-Charter Operations under escort shall ingress and egress only via authorized access posts or from their leaseholds. - 4.15.5.
-Charter and itinerant operators will be responsible to ensure that non-screened charter passengers are not allowed to intermingle with screened passengers.
+- 4.14.1.
+All scheduled airlines shall advise the General Manager through LAX Airfield Permits Unit (424) 646-5880, at least 48 hours in advance of any charter aircraft operation other than their own. - 4.14.2.
+All non-permitted charter or itinerant air carrier and/or their ground handlers are required to notify the General Manager through LAX Airfield Permits Unit (424) 646-5880, as soon as possible in advance of any aircraft operation. - 4.14.3.
+Access to the AOA is subject to prior approval by the General Manager or designee. - 4.14.4.
+Charter Operations under escort shall ingress and egress only via authorized access posts or from their leaseholds.